|

 first edition of Prehospital Trauma Life Support.
 Ms. O'Brien was elected

 to the board in 1998.
+Back to CIT Board of

 Directors